matthewyjiang/dense-ground-truth-generator/README.md

 3. When a point is sampled, the value is computed as the sum of all Gaussian contributions
 4. The Lipschitz constant inversely affects the standard deviation, controlling variation density

-### GPR Learning
+### RBF Learning

-The GPR visualization demonstrates:
+The RBF interpolation visualization demonstrates:
 - **Random Sampling**: Training points are uniformly sampled across the area
-- **GP Training**: A Gaussian Process with RBF kernel learns the underlying function
+- **RBF Training**: Radial Basis Function interpolator learns the underlying function
-- **Interpolation**: GPR provides smooth interpolation between training points
+- **Interpolation**: RBF provides smooth interpolation between training points
-- **Uncertainty**: The visualization shows where the model is confident vs uncertain
+- **Accuracy Metrics**: Quantifies how well RBF approximates the ground truth
-- **Accuracy Metrics**: Quantifies how well GPR approximates the ground truth
+- **Ubuntu 22.04 Compatible**: Uses scipy instead of sklearn to avoid version conflicts